Israel hints it may not engage Biden on Iran nuclear strategy

 "We think that if the United States returns to the same accord that it already withdrew from, all its leverage will be lost," Erdan said.

-"Essentially, the moment it removes the sanctions the Iranians will have no real incentive to negotiate and reach a deal that is truly capable of ruling out nuclear capabilities."
+"It would appear that only crippling sanctions - keeping the current sanctions and even adding new sanctions - combined with a credible military threat - that Iran fears - might bring Iran to real negotiations with Western countries that might ultimately produce a deal truly capable of preventing it breaking ahead (to nuclear arms)."

-The Biden administration has said it wants to strengthen and lengthen constraints on Iran, which denies seeking nuclear arms.
+The Biden administration has said it wants to strengthen and lengthen constraints on Iran, which denies seeking the bomb.

 (Writing by Dan Williams, editing by Ed Osmond)